We explain who Pancho Villa was, where he was born and his role in the Mexican Revolution. In addition, its characteristics and famous phrases.

-Who was Francis Villa?
+Who was Pancho Villa?

 José Doroteo Arango, better known as Francisco Villa or as Pancho Villa, was a Mexican revolutionary leader, general of the northern division of the revolutionary troops, nicknamed the “Centauro del Norte” during the Revolution.

 A key player in the insurrection against then-President Victoriano Huerta, he was provisional governor and leader of the Mexican state of Chihuahua.